 What’s in wine if not cabernet sauvignon?

-When you buy a bottle of cabernet sauvignon or pinot noir or chardonnay (or any single varietal wine for that matter), you’d expect the wine in the bottle to express the unique characteristics of that particular grape.
+When you buy a bottle of cabernet sauvignon or pinot noir or chardonnay (or any single-varietal wine for that matter), you’d expect the wine in the bottle to express the unique characteristics of that particular grape.
 That’s the point of buying a single-varietal wine.

 But, by law, only 75% of the grapes used to make that wine are required to be cabernet sauvignon in order to print “cabernet sauvignon” on the label (or pinot noir, chardonnay or whatever the wine is that you’re drinking).
-That means one-quarter of the bottle could be anything: merlot, malbec, petit verdot, shiraz, or any of dozens of other red grape varietals.
+That means one-quarter of the bottle could be anything: merlot, malbec, petit verdot, shiraz, or any of dozens of other red grape varieties.

 Now, these grapes don’t compromise the quality of the wine but they certainly prohibit the honest and authentic expression of cabernet sauvignon as a wine.